Accenture/reactive-interaction-gateway/docs/api-gateway.md

 ## Auth

-If there is a need RIG can do simple auth check for endpoints.
+RIG can do simple auth check for endpoints.
 Currently supports JWT.

 API configuration is following: